 Some of these obstacles to birder recruitment will never change, but there are some things we can do.
 The Great Ornithologist Felonious Jive even wrote a piece on the subject, A Birder's Guide To Indoctrination.
 Take it to heart, and our

-Of course, as long as there are good-looking birds around, there are people who will want to look at them.
+Of course, as long as there are good-looking birds around, there will be people who want to look at them.
 Luckily for us, the birds themselves are much better birding ambassadors than birders are.
 Black Tern, photographed somewhere in rural North Dakota.